 Readers Questions Could you please explain the comparison between the Keynesianism & monetarism?

 Keynesianism emphasises the role that fiscal policy can play in stabilising the economy.
-In particular Keynesian theory suggests that higher government spending in a recession can help the economy recover quicker.
-Keynesians say it is a mistake to wait for markets to clear like classical economic theory suggests.
+In particular Keynesian theory suggests that higher government spending in a recession can help enable a quicker economic recovery.
+Keynesians say it is a mistake to wait for markets to clear as classical economic theory suggests.
 See more at Keynesian economics

 Principles of Keynesianism

 - Keynesians reject the theory of crowding out presented by Monetarists.
-Keynesians say that if there is a sharp rise in private sector borrowing, government spending can offset this decline in spending.
+Keynesians say that if there is a sharp rise in private sector saving (and fall in spending), government spending can offset this decline in private sector spending.

 - Paradox of thrift.
-A key element in Keynesian theory is the idea of a ‘glut’ in savings.
+A key element in Keynesian theory is the idea of a ‘glut’ of savings.
 Keynes argued in a recession, people responded to the threat of unemployment by increasing saving and reducing their spending.
 This was a rational choice, but it contributes to an even bigger decline in AD and GDP.
 This is why government intervention may be needed.

 - Keynesians believe there is often a multiplier effect.
 This means an initial injection into the circular flow can lead to a bigger final increase in real GDP.